Misioslav/expressvpn/README.md

 ## SERVERS AVAILABLE

-You can choose to which location ExpressVPN should connect to by setting up `SERVER=ALIAS`, `SERVER=COUNTRY`, `SERVER=LOCATION` or `SERVER=SMART`
+You can choose which location ExpressVPN should connect to by setting `SERVER` to a region name or `smart`.

-You can check available locations from inside the container by running `expressvpn list all` command.
+You can check available locations from inside the container by running `expressvpnctl get regions`.